Bablake School: History

-Started by Edward II's widow Queen Isabella in 1344, Bablake (or Babbelak in Middle English) was a public school first sited at Hill Street in Coventry.
-Isabella endowed the Guild of St John with the Babbelak land on which was founded the St John's chapel and the Bablake school linked to it.
-Bablake church, now known as St John's, still stands adjacent to the school's original buildings.
-The school still holds concerts in the church, and has even sung Evensong there once.
+The school was founded in 1560 with 21 boys.

+Bablake church, now known as St John's, stands adjacent to the school's original buildings.
+The school holds concerts in the church, and has sung Evensong there.
 Many of the pupils were originally choristers of the church.
-The relationship continued through the figure of Edward Jackson, who from 1734 was both vicar of the church and headmaster of the school.
+The relationship continued through the figure of Edward Jackson, who from 1734 was vicar of the church and headmaster of the school.
 The expansion of the Bablake site continued via land grants.
-In the 1890s, Bablake began to move to its current site in Coundon Road, where it continued as a public school with six all-boys boarding houses.
+In the 1890s, Bablake moved to its current site in Coundon Road, where it continued as a public school with six all-boys' boarding houses.

-In the 1930s fifty acres of land on Hollyfast Road were purchased to expand the playing fields of the school.
+In the 1930s, fifty acres of land on Hollyfast Road were purchased to expand the playing fields of the school.
 During the Second World War, the school was evacuated to Lincoln.
 In 1975 the first female pupil was admitted.
-The school had long ceased taking boarders; what had been the bedrooms became the Mathematics department, and the headmaster's house became the Geography department.
-In the late 1980s the school built its Modern Languages block; a few years later Bablake Junior School opened and in 2000 the English, Drama and Music block was completed, sited on what was originally the headmaster's garden.
+The school had already stopped taking boarders.
+In the late 1980s the school built its modern languages block; a few years later Bablake Junior School opened and in 2000 the English, drama and music block was completed, sited on what was originally the headmaster's garden.

 In October 2020, it was announced that Bablake would merge with King Henry VIII School.
 The proposed new school was initially named Coventry School, before backlash from parents and staff led to Bablake and King Henry VIII School being chosen.
-The combined school was set to open in September 2021.
-The plan was abandoned during the course of 2021, with the decision to share some facilities and teaching (particularly in the sixth form) between King Henry VIII School and Bablake School.
-In June 2022, Governors agreed to return to the original name, Bablake School.
+The combined school was planned to open in September 2021.
+The plan was abandoned during the course of 2021, with the decision to share some facilities and teaching between King Henry VIII School and Bablake School.
+In June 2022, governors agreed to return to the original name, Bablake School.